kubedb/website/content/docs/v2020.10.24-beta.0/guides/mysql/tls/tls.md

 - At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).

-- Install `cert-manger operator` (v0.12.0 or later) to your cluster to manage your SSL/TLS certificates.
+- Install [`cert-manger`](https://cert-manager.io/docs/installation/) v1.0.0 or later to your cluster to manage your SSL/TLS certificates.

-- Install `KubeDB` community and enterprise operator in your cluster following the steps [here]().
+- Install `KubeDB` community and enterprise operator in your cluster following the steps [here](/docs/v2020.10.24-beta.0/setup/README).

 - To keep things isolated, this tutorial uses a separate namespace called `demo` throughout this tutorial.